marwahaha/spin-glass-reference/README.md

 * random k-SAT phase transition https://arxiv.org/pdf/2106.02129.pdf
 * 1RSB breaking in Max-NAE-SAT https://arxiv.org/pdf/1904.08891.pdf and NAE-SAT https://arxiv.org/pdf/2011.14270.pdf
 * Unbalanced cut problem https://arxiv.org/pdf/1707.09042.pdf

+### Phase diagrams

+For all mixed-spin models on the hypercube, we know that at high enough temperature, it is RS (need a citation), and at zero temperature, it is $$\infty-RSB$$ [[ACZ17]](https://par.nsf.gov/servlets/purl/10156904).
+But we suspect more:

+On the SK model, we know of the dAT line (?) that suggests that at there is a single transition from RS to something else at inverse temperature $$\beta = 1$$.
+We know the something else is not RS, and we suspect it is fRSB.

+For other pure $$p$$-spin models where $$p > 2$$, we know of a second transition [[Gardner85]](https://www.sciencedirect.com/science/article/abs/pii/0550321385903748?via%3Dihub).
+At the lowest temperature, we expect there to be gaps in the support of increasing points in $$\gamma$$ (i.e. overlap gaps); this is proven for even $$p$$.
+I'm not sure what happens at the intermediate temperature.

 ---